kofimuad/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Task 3 - Add node at end
 A function that adds a node at the end of a listint_t list.

+## Task 4 - Free list
+A function that frees a listint_t list.